-For decades our military forces followed the routine of the thousands of others who came before them when it came to keeping their black leather boots with a spit and polish shine.
-But with the wars in hot, desert climates and the advances in fabrics and materials, several new forms of boots were introduced that are made of suede and man-made fabrics.
+For decades our military forces followed the routine of the thousands of others who came before them by keeping their black leather boots with a spit and polish shine.
+But with the conflicts in hot, desert climates and the advances in fabrics and materials, several new forms of military boots were introduced made of suede and man-made fabrics.

 First, you may receive some poor advice from others on how to "break in" your boots.
 Never soak the boots in water or bake them in an oven to break them in.
-Boots should be worn gradually with walking or marching distances increased over time.
+Boots should be broken in gradually with walking or marching distances increased over time.

 How to Clean Inspection-Approved Combat Boots

 Step One: As soon as possible upon purchasing or being issued combat boots, buy a suede shoe cleaning kit.
 The nylon quarter panels are easy care but the suede areas can be difficult to keep looking nice without the care kit.
 Suede is created from the underside of the leather hide and has a napped, rough texture.
 While leather in combat boots is not finished as finely as your suede jacket or hat, it can still be a finicky finish that has to be cleaned correctly or it can be ruined to the point that it cannot be restored.